Emmanuelkimutai/sorting_algorithms/README.md

-Write a function that sorts an array of integers in ascending order using the Radix sort algorithm Write a function that sorts an array of integers in ascending order using the Bitonic sort algorithm Write a function that sorts an array of integers in asceding order using the Quick sort algorithm
+Write a function that sorts an array of integers in ascending order using the Radix sort algorithm Write a function that sorts an array of integers in ascending order using the Bitonic sort algorithm Write a function that sorts an array of integers in asceding order using the Quick sort algorithm Write a function that sorts a deck of cards